Club Fund Raising Guidelines

 1. Many clubs collect dues from their members at meetings.
 Members should clearly understand that this money is for local club use only.
 The $12.00 county program fee provides 4-H Support.

 2. Encourage members to sell animals or products coming from their own project work.

 3. Never use the 4-H name or emblem in connection with sales of a commercial product unless state/county approved.
 Commercial or consignment sales of candy, cookies, feed, seed, fertilizer or other products in competition with regular trade channels are not approved.

-4. DISCOURAGE LOTTERIES OR GAMES OF CHANCE.
+4. LOTTERIES OR GAMES OF CHANCE are no longer permitted.
 Instead, plan 4-H fund raising so the public or customer will receive full value.
-Remember, there are state and local laws and regulations prohibiting or regulating lotteries.
-Keep in mind we are a youth organization.
+Remember, there are state and local laws and regulations prohibiting or regulating lotteries, raffles, and games of chance.
+Refer to Ohio REvisd Code# 2915.